pixellyte/redux-data-components/README.md

 ```

 In this example, because my_component_1 and my_component_2 share the same
 (default) componentIdentifier, they are linked to one another.
+That is, the
+references in your store point to the same actual instance behind the scenes.
-Actions targeted to
-one of them will affect both due to their shared identity.
+Actions targeted to one of them will affect both due to their shared identity.

 #### Class options and unlinking components